btubbs/pgq/README.md

 runner := pgq.NewJobRunner(db)
 ```

-Once you have a runner, you can register your job handler functions with it using `RegisterQueue`
+Now you can register your job handler functions with this runner by calling its `RegisterQueue`
-and passing two arguments: the queue name (which can be any string you like), and your handler
+method and passing two arguments: the queue name (which can be any string you like), and your
-function.
+handler function.

 ```go
 err := runner.RegisterQueue("hello", SayHello)